What Is Considered Middle Class? Hint: It’s Not Your Income

-What does it mean to be a middle-class American?
+What is considered middle-class?
 Is it an income threshold?
-A series of checkmarks: home-ownership, a car?
-Is A two-parent working household?
+A series of checkmarks: home-ownership, a decent salary, a car?
+Is a two-parent working household?
 Or, is it, as Hadas Weiss, an anthropologist at the Madrid Institute for Advanced Study, argues in We Have Never Been Middle Class: How Social Mobility Misleads Us, simply an ideology that many of us have organized our lives around, by making investments in education, property, and the stock market as a way to gain wealth?
-It very well may be — after all, some 70 percent of Americans self-identify as middle class, but far less than that actually meet the monetary guidelines to be considered as such.
+It very well may be — after all, some 70 percent of Americans self-identify as having a middle class income, but far less than that actually meet the monetary guidelines to be considered as such.
 Add that to the new report from Brookings found that 53 million workers in the U.S. aged 18 to 64, almost half of all workers, make only $18,000 a year.
 Two-thirds of low wage workers are in their prime earning years.
 Meanwhile, Alexandria Ocasio-Cortez introduced the Recognizing Poverty Act in November of 2019 to redefine the federal poverty level for a single household as $38,000 — a number many Americans consider to be a middle class income.
 Add all this together and it seems like Weiss has a point: the term ‘middle-class’ means next to nothing in real, financial terms.

 In her new book, Weiss argues that the ideology, and near-mythic status, of the middle class has forced us all to live in a not only a constant state of competition but also a constant state of worry about our assets and investments (like the prohibitive costs of private education from K-12 through college for our kids) that may or may not pay off.
 The myth of advancement, which has become an increasingly untenable goal in this economy, she argues, keeps us tethered to these values.
 This is in spite of the fact that in recent years, advancement might not be attainable after all.